Kuku (or kookoo) is a very popular egg-based Azeri and Persian dish.

-Among the 2,000 Azerbaijani dishes that I mentioned when I made my dovga soup, kuku (pronounced kyukyu) is the star of breakfasts and appetizers.
+Among the 2,000 Azerbaijani dishes that we mentioned in our dovga soup article, kuku (pronounced kyukyu) is the star of breakfasts and appetizers.

 This appetizer gets its origins in Persian cuisine.
 Generally, this is the name given to dishes whose main ingredients including vegetables, herbs, meat or fish, are bound with eggs and browned on each side on a skillet or, more rarely, in an oven.
 One should not confuse kuku with an omelet because proportionately, the ingredients of a kuku are used in much greater quantities than eggs.

-By its appearance and texture, kuku is a close cousin to Persian kookoo Persian, Middle-Eastern eggah, a Spanish tortilla or Italian frittata.
+By its appearance and texture, kuku is a close cousin to Persian kookoo, Middle-Eastern eggah, a Spanish tortilla or Italian frittata.

-I chose to prepare the simplest kuku and by far the most popular: the goyerti küküsü or kuku with fresh herbs, also called kuku sabzi (or kookoo sabzi) in Iran.
+I chose to prepare the simplest version and by far the most popular: the goyerti küküsü or kuku with fresh herbs, also called kuku sabzi (or kookoo sabzi) in Iran.

-I read that kuku was often served with crushed walnuts or just with whole walnuts on top.
-For my part, I have followed Feride’s advice and I served my kuku with a garlicky yogurt sauce, which is by far the most authentic version.
+Kuku was often served with crushed walnuts or just with whole walnuts on top.
+You can also serve kuku with a garlicky yogurt sauce, which is by far the most authentic version.

 The kuku with fresh herbs that I prepared was delicious!
 My friend Jocelyne, Mike and I ate it cold the next day as a snack and we all loved it.
 Try it now!